 - Stage 1: Light Sleep (5-10 minutes)

-- Feels like you are drifting in and out of sleep
+- In this stage, you may be sensing that you are drifting in and out of sleep

 - You become unaware of your surroundings